exercism/x86-64-assembly/exercises/concept/need-for-speed/.docs/introduction.md

-# About
+# Introduction

+## Interfacing with the C language: Structs

-In the C language, a [struct][struct] is a composite type, formed of different fields.
+In the C language, a **struct** is a composite type, formed of different fields.
 Each field has its own type and size.

 For instance, this defines a type formed of three integers, two of 4 bytes and one of 8 bytes: